Inflectra/spira-documentation/docs/SpiraApps/Spira-AI-Connect.md

 ---
 # Spira AI Connect SpiraApp

+Spira AI Connect gives you a more flexible “bring your own LLM” architecture.
+Instead of being tied to a single AI provider, organizations can configure Spira to connect to the AI service that best fits their needs.

 !!! abstract "Compatible with SpiraTest, SpiraTeam, SpiraPlan"

 This SpiraApp lets you generate downstream artifacts from Spira requirements, test cases, risks, and tasks using generative AI.
-It provides a unified, provider-agnostic interface that supports **any OpenAI-compatible REST endpoint** (OpenAI, Azure OpenAI, Groq, Mistral, Together AI, Fireworks, Perplexity, and more) as well as **AWS Bedrock** (Claude, Llama, and Nova models).
+It provides a unified, provider-agnostic interface that supports **any OpenAI-compatible REST endpoint** (OpenAI, Azure OpenAI, Groq, Mistral, Together AI, Fireworks, Perplexity, and more) as well as **AWS Bedrock** (Claude, Llama, Nova and more models).

 A system administrator configures credentials for one provider, and all users interact with AI features without needing to know which backend is active.